rhaksar/simulators/README.md

 # simulators

-A common repository for process simulators and related utilities to support various research projects.
+A common repository for simulators for processes modeled by graph-based Markov models and related utilities to support various research projects.

+## Installation

+Clone this repository and run `pip3 install -e .` in the directory in order to install the package and access the simulators system-wide.

-### Directories:
+## Directories:
 - `epidemics`: Simulate a disease epidemic.
 - `fires`: Simulate a forest fire.

-### Files:
+## Files:
 - `Element.py`: Template for simulation elements.
 - `Simulator.py`: Template for simulators.
-- `epidemicsExample.py`: Example use of the West Africa Ebola outbreak simulator.
+- `epidemicsExample.py`: Example use of the 2014 West Africa Ebola outbreak simulator.
 - `firesExample.py`: Example use of the lattice-based forest.
-- `west_africa_graph.pkl`: Graph description of the regions affected by the Ebola outbreak with edges describing major transportation routes between regions.